ab2005/carnd-path-planning/project-plan.md

   pts_y[i] = shift_y * cos(-ref_yaw) + shift_x * sin(-ref_yaw);
 }
 ```
-Now we will use a spline to fill the actual x, y points to use for the planner:
+Then we will use a spline to fill the actual x, y points to use for the planner:
 ```c++
 tk::spline s;
 s.set_points(pts_x, pts_y);
 ```
-We calulate how to break up spline point so that we travel at our desired reference velocity:
+We calulate how to break up spline point so that we travel at our desired reference velocity by using simple equasion:
 ```c++
 double target_x = 30.;
 double target_y = s(target_x);